ros-navigation/docs.nav2.org/tutorials/docs/navigation2_with_ground_consistency_layer.rst

    * - ``maximum_height_filter``
      - double
      - 2.0
-     - Non-ground points above this height are ignored.
-The threshold is applied in the coordinate frame of the topic ``/nonground_points``, not the global frame.
+     - Obstacle points above this height are ignored.
+The threshold is applied in the coordinate frame of the topic ``nonground_points_topic``, not the global frame.
    * - ``ground_neighbor_search_cells``
      - int
      - 0